Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Natural FeaturesParks & Recreational Areas.

 Location.
 34° 16.092′ N, 119° 16.643′ W. Marker is in Ventura, California, in Ventura County.
-Marker can be reached from the intersection of San Pedro Street and Pierpoint Boulevard.
+It can be reached from the intersection of San Pedro Street and Pierpoint Boulevard.
 Located at the beginning of the Ventura Beach Bike Trail in San Buenaventura State Beach.
 Touch for map.
 Marker is at or near this postal address: 900 San Pedro St, Ventura CA 93001, United States of America.
 Touch for directions.

 California State Parks Marker image.
 Click for full size.

-Photographed By Craig Baker, November 6, 2023
+Photographed by Craig Baker, November 6, 2023

 2. California State Parks Marker